suncoast-devs/handbook/lessons/cs-loops/lecture.md

 - Perform a task repeatedly until a condition is met

-- Process all the items in a collection
+- Process all of the items in a collection

 ---